dresnite/Duels/README.md

 ### Installing

 This is a plug-and-play plugin, to install it you must drop its file inside your PocketMine's plugins folder.
+Make sure you

+### Configuring arenas

+This plugin requires at least one arena to work, to configure them you will have to adjust `settings.json`

 ## Contributing